howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 <Instruction>

-Push your local commit to the newly created remote repository on GitHub.
+Push your local commit to the new remote repository on GitHub.

 ```
 git push origin master